Thang-ph/Social-media/README.md

-This is a social media website and mobile
+This is a social media website and mobile, app